This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- Use the large holes on a box grater to grate the mushrooms, carrots, and onion.
+- Cook the vegetables: Use the large holes on a box grater to grate the mushrooms, carrots, and onion.
 Dice the celery into small pieces.
 Melt the butter in a large 12-inch skillet over medium heat.
 Once the butter is melted, add the vegetables and salt.
-Sauté until the vegetables are softened, release their liquid, and most of the liquid has been evaporated, 6-8 minutes.8 oz mushrooms, 2 carrots, 1 medium onion, 1 rib celery, 2 tbsp unsalted butter, 2 tsp kosher salt
+Sauté until the vegetables are softened, release their liquid, and most of the liquid has evaporated, 6-8 minutes.8 oz mushrooms, 2 carrots, 1 medium onion, 1 rib celery, 2 tbsp unsalted butter, 2 tsp kosher salt

 This recipe was A+, home run, out of the park delicious!
 My husband loved it.
 Love these one pot meals.
 This one will definitely be in the rotation.